KurvyHerv/Assignment1/README.md

 Allows user to fill up a contact form? ✅
 Footer contains contact and copyright information? ✅

+Website is minimalistic and stylish to hook users Wesbsite is responsive and looks minimalistic and stylish on mobile devices

 ## Credits

 ### Content